bohdanmartines/bohdanmartines.github.io/_posts/2023-05-07-solve-medium-leetcode-problem.md

     }
 }
 ```

-Now that we have a clear vision of the steps needed, let's implement the private methods.
+Now that we have a clear vision of the main steps needed, let's implement the private methods.

 ```java
 public class Solution {